isomerpages/moe-chijsng/announcements-and-spotlight/spotlight/_posts/2023-04-14-post-DSA @ SNGS.md

 * Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school (i.e. CHIJ SNGS) and programme, which is 4 years for the O-Level Programme and 6 years for the JIP (4 years in CHIJ SNGS and 2 years in EJC).
 They are expected to participate in the activities related to the talent area they are selected for from Year 1 to 4.
 * Successful applicants will NOT be allowed to participate in the Secondary 1 Posting Exercise to opt for secondary schools and will NOT be allowed to seek transfer to another school after the release of the PSLE results.
 They will be assured of a place in CHIJ SNGS so long as they are eligible for the Express course option based on their PSLE results.

+**E.	Enquiries about SNGS DSA-Secondary Exercise**

+For further enquiries pertaining to the DSA admissions process, please contact CHIJ SNGS at 63541839 (telephone) or email chijsng.DSA@gmail.com

 *The information in this page is correct as of 13 Apr 2023*